Skip to main content

 • The landing-page view to conversion ratio hints at a drop-off after the click, which a slow page can cause, but it does not isolate speed from other causes.

 The authoritative speed signal lives outside TikTok entirely, in the website-performance (Core Web Vitals) data this card joins in.
 TikTok tells you where the traffic goes; the web-vitals source tells you whether the page can hold it.
-Why our number may legitimately differ from TikTok:
+Why our number may legitimately differ from TikTok: Cross-connector reconciliation:

 Known limitations / merchant FAQs

 Why mobile only and not desktop?
 Because TikTok delivery is roughly 95% mobile and in-app.
 A desktop or blended web-vitals report can look healthy while the mobile experience that virtually all of your paid traffic sees is poor.
 Reading mobile vitals specifically matches the device your spend actually reaches, and on TikTok that is almost entirely mobile.
 Does a slow page definitely mean speed is hurting conversion?
 Not on its own.
 Speed is one cause of weak conversion among several, including offer, audience match, and creative-to-page consistency (a frequent TikTok issue where the video and the page do not line up).
 The card requires both a slow mobile LCP and a below-average conversion rate to fire, which strengthens the case, but the final diagnosis is a developer-and-marketer call.
 The page tests fine for me but is flagged.
 Why?
 Two common reasons.
 First, you may be testing on a fast device and connection, while the field data reflects a range of real mobile users.
 Second, almost all TikTok traffic opens inside the TikTok in-app browser, which can render slower than a standalone mobile browser.
 The card aims to reflect the paid-user experience, not a single test run.
 What usually makes an ad landing page slow on mobile?
 Frequently an oversized or unoptimised hero image, render-blocking scripts, heavy third-party tags, or a layout that shifts as content loads.
 Because the card names the exact URL, the developer can profile that one template rather than guessing across the site.
 How do I prioritise which flagged page to fix first?
 Sort by spend and audience temperature.
 A slow page receiving high cold-prospecting spend loses the most, because cold TikTok audiences are the least patient of any channel.
 Pair with Landing Page Performance to see which flagged URL carries the most budget.
 Can I tune the thresholds?
 Yes.
-Both the LCP slow threshold and the conversion-gap threshold are configurable per profile in the Sensitivity tab.
+Both the LCP slow threshold and the conversion-gap threshold are configurable per profile in the Alert Rules tab.
 Tighten them to surface more pages for a proactive speed programme, or loosen them to focus only on the worst offenders.

 Tracked live in Vortex IQ Nerve Centre